 I hope that climbing to one peak of knowledge has not peaked you and put you in a pique!

 I hope this will pique your interest to investigate many other words: their spellings, their multiple uses, and their etymologies.
 And I hope your curiosity and interest will help to raise your writing to a peak of perfection.
-If that happens, I just may take a peek at some of your Hubs and websites and learn some great things from you.
+If that happens, I just may take a peek at some of your articles and websites and learn some great things from you.

 RTalloni on July 24, 2011: